This bus is available for static hire under the Timebus Space brand, known as the Control Bus, particularly for outdoor events.

 1983: Acquired for preservation by a Mr Tippetts of Swindon.

 April 1982: A new uniform issuing bus, Leyland National number LNB 57, was introduced and 581 J was declared surplus.
 Used as an office for a while at Stevenage garage.

-581 J was then driven to various London Country garages, where crews would be handed new uniforms over a small counter, which they could then try for size in the fitting room, left of the new hinged entrance door.
+For the rest of the seventies, 581 J was driven to various London Country garages, where crews would be handed new uniforms over a small counter, which they could then try for size in the fitting room, left of the new hinged entrance door.
 Upstairs, hanger rails stored the new uniforms.
 581 J visited Garston and St. Albans garages particularly often.